Sea Fishing in Cornwall

 Boat fishing broadens the horizons and will normally give opportunities to catch a greater variety and larger fish.
 We would only recommend boat fishing if you go with a local boatman who knows the area.

-Fish Species caught around Cornwall
+Fish Species caught around the Cornish Coastline

 At present on this site we have concentrated on the most common species of fish caught from the shores of Cornwall.
 If you fish from a boat offshore, you will catch other species too.